Chapter 42:

 “Then, if you will excuse me.”

-She curtsied once more with a small smile and then took her leave.
+She curtsied once more and then took her leave.

 “Abaddon, escort Mania and Mímir down to the dungeons for the afternoon,” David ordered.
-“See to it that they are whipped and beaten for thirty or so minutes, then leave them in there until the moon rises.
-After that.”
+“See to it that they are whipped and beaten for thirty or so minutes, then leave them in there until the moon rises.”
 David glowered at them.
-“I hope they’ll learn their lesson and that they’re to talk to me first before acting in my name.
+“I hope that they’ll learn their lesson and that they’re to talk to me first before acting in my name.
 Or, at the very least, perhaps their ‘intuition’ will improve.”

 Initiative is a great thing but, untamed, it leads to idiocy.

-“Ravens, next time you receive orders from Mímir, one of you reports to me first and checks that your orders are what I want them to be,” David continued as Abaddon led the other generals away.
+“Ravens, next time you receive orders from Mímir, have one of you report to me first to confirm that your orders are what I want them to be,” David continued as Abaddon led the other generals away.
 “One more thing!”
-Everyone stopped.
+Everyone halted.
 “Come tomorrow, Mímir, six of your nine Ravens will be monitoring the empire’s efforts to retake Black Port.
 The two who are already stationed here will continue to operate as normal and you will only have one Raven to monitor the Hierophant in Stonefall now.
 That is all.”

-Once the throne room was clear, David teleported away to the Ash Woods.
+Once the room was empty, David teleported to the Ash Woods.

-He dismissed his armour, slumped down against a tree and attempted to calm himself down before his anger grew.
+He dismissed his armour and slumped down against a tree, desperately trying to calm himself down before his anger overwhelmed him.

-Exhausted from his performance in the throne room, David felt like he might fall asleep until he felt it, the chilling air of the woman he hated most, and the silence that overcame the forest as the world turned grey.
+Exhausted from his performance in the throne room, he felt like he could fall asleep right there and then, until he felt it.

-When he opened his eyes, floating in mid-air as if she was lying on a bed was Eris, with a fake, sweet smile across her lips.
+Floating before him, as if she was lying on a bed, was Eris wearing a fake, sweet smile on her lips.

-“I told you that a good way to relieve stress was taking it out on someone,” Eris purred.
+“I told you a good way to relieve stress was taking it out on someone.”

 Eris’s smile grew a little as she floated closer to him.
 “Who are you trying to convince that that’s the truth?”